Dinarauz/Luxury-Brand-Perception-Performance-Analysis/README.md

 ## Limitations & What I'd Do Next

-**Honest limitations:** Reddit skews toward watch enthusiasts and male-dominated communities — fashion brands are underrepresented.
+**Honest limitations:** Reddit skews toward watch enthusiasts and male-dominated communities, fashion brands are underrepresented.
 VADER is a solid starting point for sentiment but misses sarcasm and luxury-specific nuance ("understated" reads as neutral when it's actually a compliment in luxury).
 And LVMH doesn't publish channel-level data, so direct DTC comparisons across all three groups aren't possible.

-**If I had more time:**
+**Next Steps:**
 - Pull from Instagram, TikTok, and Xiaohongshu (RED) to capture the demographics Reddit misses
 - Fine-tune a RoBERTa model on luxury-specific text for better sentiment accuracy
 - Add Google Trends data to see if search interest correlates with Reddit sentiment